Tenants' Rights in Minnesota

-If your landlord does not remove the lead paint, you can take any of the legal actions listed on pages 22 - 27 of this booklet.
+If your landlord does not remove the lead paint, you can take any of the legal actions described earlier.
 If you or your children have been harmed by the lead, you may also have a claim for money from your landlord.
 You may be able to bring only 1 court case against your landlord.
 See a lawyer first to make sure all parts of your claim, such as lead paint damage and rent abatement (a partial return of rent), are included in any lawsuit you start.

 You have the right to ask for repairs, call an inspector, bring a Rent Escrow case, and demand that your landlord respect your right to privacy.
 These things, among others, are your legal rights as a tenant in Minnesota.
 Your landlord may not retaliate (get back at you or get revenge) against you by raising your rent, asking you to move out, or decreasing your services because you stood up for your legal rights as a tenant.
 You must still pay your rent on time.